drug-design/course/docs/chapters/molecular-similarity.md

 ### Rule-Based Approaches

-Rule-based learning means inferring human-understandable rules for a certain behavior from data deductively.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/rule-based-approaches-f2e6d843'><i class='fa fa-play' aria-hidden='true'></i></button>Rule-based learning means inferring human-understandable rules for a certain behavior from data deductively.
 Below the rules determining activity of inhibitors binding to a protein kinase are given.
 Not every relationship between input data and output data can be modeled this way, but interpretability is often a major advantage of this method.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer